 The Trials and Tribulations of a Twenty-First Century Troubadour in Paris.
-Available from Amazon , Waterstones and all good book shops.
+Available from Amazon along with his other books.Click here, then click on paperback option if thats what you want.

 Or order a signed copy from the Author….